mvanthoor/rustic-book/src/search/ordering/how.md

 > It's possible, but we don't do that because of how alpha/beta works.
 If
 > alpha/beta encounters a move that is so good that searching further down
 > the move list is no longer required, then it will exit and return the
 > evaluation score of that move.
-(This is a so-called bèta-cutoff.)
+(This is a so-called beta-cutoff.)
 If you
 > physically sorted all the moves before the move loop starts, you may have
 > sorted lots of moves that may never be examined by alpha/beta.
 This costs
 > time, and thus it makes the engine slower.